Improwised/jovVix/README.md

   - During the quiz at each question
   - After the quiz, showcasing winners and individual performance
 - **Customization Options:** Offers customizable quiz features for educators, workshop hosts, and event organizers to suit their needs.
-- **Share quiz feature** Users can share their quiz to other users through email and can grant their preferred permission while sharing to the other one
+- **Share quiz feature:** Users can share their quiz to other users through email and can grant their preferred permission while sharing to the other one.
-- **CSV Uploads:**  Enables efficient quiz creation through CSV file uploads, allowing users to preview, edit, and allowing users to seamlessly create quizzes
+- **CSV Uploads:**  Enables efficient quiz creation through CSV file uploads, allowing users to preview, edit, and allowing users to seamlessly create quizzes.
     - You can see the CSV formatting guidelines here : [csv-formatting-guide.md](docs/csv-formatting-guide.md)
 - **Mobile-Friendly Design:** Fully responsive and works seamlessly on mobile and desktop devices.
 - **Admin Tools:** Advanced admin panel for managing quizzes, participants, and results.